 I am also very interested to discuss/learn more about a house that used to be on St Bernards Road (set back from the road) - around the spot showing as Arden Vale on the map.
 Maybe that should form the basis of a new thread...

-That house is actually on St Bernard's Road, I think, as it seems to be opposite Olton Friary.
+That house is indeed on St Bernard's Road, I think, as it seems to be opposite Olton Friary.
 If you want to know more then I suggest you start a new thread.

-(Even though t it is Solihull not Birmingham memebers might still like to investigate it.)
+(Even though it is Solihull not Birmingham members might still like to investigate it.)

 Back